How and Why You Need to Use Dockers In CI & CD

 Typical Continuous Integration without Docker involved:

-Developers commit the code to their repository, which usually triggers a build on a Continuous Integration Server.
-The build process might differ depending on your application, but normally, you do things like Compile, run Test Cases, Build the application, and then Deploy the app into an Application Server.
+Developers commit the code to their repository that usually triggers a build on a Continuous Integration Server.
+The build process might differ depending on the application you are building but normally you do things like Compile, run Test Cases, Build the application, and then Deploy the app into an Application Server.

 Continuous Integration with Docker

 One method to fit the Docker in the CI process is to have the CI server build the Docker Image after it has built the application.
-The application goes inside the image, and the image is then pushed to the Docker hub.
-On another host, either QA/Dev/Production environment, pull the nearly completed build from the Docker Hub and run the Container to run your application.
-You could even have your Compile and Testing done in the CI server as part of the Image build.
+The application goes inside the image, and the image is then pushed to Docker hub.
+On another host, either QA/Dev/Production environment, pull the nearly completed build from the Docker Hub and run the Container which will run your application.
+In the CI server, you could even have your Compile and Testing done as part of the Image build.

 Benefits